Rsw7vc-MU/INFOTC-1600-Final-Project/InstructionsPage2.md

 ![Video UploadedPic](VideoUploadFinal.PNG)

- * Here is the platofrms you cna share your video on!:
+ * Here is the platofrms you cna share your video on!

 ![Socials Pic](SharingPic.PNG)